 The Federalist Party originated in opposition to the Democratic-Republican Party in America during President George Washington’s first administration.
 Known for their support of a strong national government, the Federalists emphasized commercial and diplomatic harmony with Britain following the signing of the 1794 Jay Treaty.
 The party split over negotiations with France during President John Adams’s administration, though it remained a political force until its members passed into the Democratic and the Whig parties in the 1820s.
 Despite its dissolution, the party made a lasting impact by laying the foundations of a national economy, creating a national judicial system and formulating principles of foreign policy.

 Originally a coalition of like-minded men, the party became publicly well defined only in 1795.
-After Washington’s inauguration in 1789, Congress and members of the president’s cabinet debated proposals of Alexander Hamilton, first secretary of the treasury, that the national government assume the debts of the states, repay the national debt at par rather than at its depressed market value, and charter a national bank.
+After Washington’s inauguration in 1789, Congress and members of the president’s cabinet debated proposals of Alexander Hamilton, first secretary of the treasury, that the national government assume the debts of the states, repay the national debt at par rather than at its depressed market value, and charter a national bank, the Bank of the United States.
 Secretary of State Thomas Jefferson and Congressman James Madison rallied opposition to Hamilton’s plan.
-Yet not until Congress debated the ratification and implementation of Jay’s Treaty with Great Britain did two political parties clearly emerge, with the Federalists under Hamilton’s leadership.
-Federalist policies thenceforth emphasized commercial and diplomatic harmony with Britain, domestic order and stability, and a strong national government under powerful executive and judicial branches.
+Yet not until Congress debated the ratification and implementation of the Jay Treaty with Great Britain did two political parties clearly emerge, with the Federalists under Hamilton’s leadership.
+Federalist policies thenceforth emphasized commercial and diplomatic harmony with Britain, domestic order and stability and a strong national government under powerful executive and judicial branches.
 Washington’s Farewell Address of 1796, prepared with Hamilton’s assistance, can be read as a classic text of partisan Federalism as well as a great state paper.

 John Adams, Washington’s vice president, succeeded the first president as an avowed Federalist, thus becoming the first person to attain the chief magistracy under partisan colors.
 Inaugurated in 1797, Adams tried to maintain his predecessor’s cabinet and policies.
-He engaged the nation in an undeclared naval war with France; and, after the Federalists gained control of both houses of Congress in the 1798 elections, he backed the infamous and Federalist-inspired Alien and Sedition Acts.
+He engaged the nation in an undeclared naval war with France and after the Federalists gained control of both houses of Congress in the 1798 election, backed the infamous and Federalist-inspired Alien and Sedition Acts.

-In addition to a widespread public outcry against those laws, Adams met with mounting attacks, especially from the Hamiltonian faction of his own party, against his military priorities.
+In addition to a widespread public outcry against those laws, which restricted freedom of speech, Adams met with mounting attacks, especially from the Hamiltonian faction of his own party, against his military priorities.
 When Adams, as much to deflect mounting Democratic-Republican opposition as to end a war, opened diplomatic negotiations with France in 1799 and reorganized the cabinet under his own control, the Hamiltonians broke with him.
 Although his actions strengthened the Federalist position in the presidential election of 1800, they were not enough to gain his reelection.
-His party irreparably split and he on his way to retirement, Adams was nevertheless able to conclude peace with France and to secure the appointment of moderate Federalist John Marshall as chief justice.
-Long after the Federalist party was dead, Marshall enshrined its principles in constitutional law.
+His party irreparably split.
+Adams, on his way to retirement, was nevertheless able to conclude peace with France and to secure the appointment of moderate Federalist John Marshall as chief justice.
+Long after the Federalist Party was dead, Marshall enshrined its principles in constitutional law.

-That defeat, the party’s increasing regional isolation, and Hamilton’s untimely death that same year threatened the party’s very existence.
+That defeat, the party’s increasing regional isolation and Hamilton’s untimely death at the hands of Aaron Burr that same year threatened the party’s very existence.
 Yet strong, widespread opposition to Jefferson’s ill-conceived Embargo of 1807 revived it.
 In the 1808 presidential election against Madison, the Federalist candidate, Charles C. Pinckney, carried Delaware, parts of Maryland and North Carolina, and all of New England except Vermont.
 The declaration of war against Great Britain in 1812 brought New York, New Jersey, and more of Maryland into the Federalist fold, although these states were not enough to gain the party the presidency.

 But Federalist obstruction of the war effort seriously undercut its newfound popularity, and the Hartford Convention of 1814 won for it, however unjustly, the stigma of secession and treason.
 The party under Rufus King carried only Connecticut, Massachusetts, and Delaware in the election of 1816.

-Although it lingered on in these states, the party never regained its national following, and by 1828, it was dead.
+Although it lingered on in these states, the party never regained its national following, and by the end of the War of 1812, it was dead.
 Its inability to accommodate early enough a rising, popular democratic spirit, often strongest in towns and cities, was its undoing.
-Its emphasis upon banking, commerce, and national institutions, although fitting for the young nation, nevertheless made it unpopular among the majority of Americans who, as people of the soil, remained wary of state influence.
+Its emphasis upon banking, commerce and national institutions, although fitting for the young nation, nevertheless made it unpopular among the majority of Americans who, as people of the soil, remained wary of state influence.
 Yet its contributions to the nation were extensive.
 Its principles gave form to the new government.
-Its leaders laid the foundations of a national economy, created and staffed a national judicial system, and enunciated enduring principles of American foreign policy.
+Its leaders laid the foundations of a national economy, created and staffed a national judicial system and enunciated enduring principles of American foreign policy.